-Mary Bonar 206-546-4671 mbonar@shoreline.edu Rm 2057 Program Information: Length of Program: 54-59 Credits (3-4 quarters) Completion Award: Certificate of Proficiency Enrollment: Every Quarter Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking) Website: http://shoreline.edu/programs/visual-communicationstechnology/ EPC 728E Web Design Certificate of Completion Planning Guide Program Description: Shoreline Community College offers a short-term Certificate of Completion (CC) in Web Design leading to an entry-level position in an office setting.
+Mary Bonar 206-546-4671 mbonar@shoreline.edu Rm 2057 Program Information: Length of Program: 54-59 Credits (3-4 quarters) Completion Award: Certificate of Proficiency Enrollment: Every Quarter Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking) Website: http://shoreline.edu/programs/visual-communicationstechnology/ Plan code: DVCFSC45 Web Design Certificate of Completion Planning Guide Program Description: Shoreline Community College offers a short-term Certificate of Completion (CC) in Web Design leading to an entry-level position in an office setting.
 Students interested in advancement are encouraged to enroll in longer courses of study to complete additional certificates or associate degrees in Visual Communication Technology.
 Students pursuing a four-year baccalaureate degree should follow the Foundation Studio Art, AFA Planning Guide.
 Certificate of Completion (19 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
 GPA of 2.0 or better for the entire program required.
 Additional Information Certificates of Completion are designed for students who are adding areas of knowledge to their VCT AAAS Specializations or have intermediate/advanced industry experience.
 Please note that courses listed in concentrations have prerequisites that expand the total credits required.
 Prerequisites may be waived at the VCT advisor's discretion based on student experience or portfolio presentation.
 Courses may be substituted or waived by the program faculty advisor.
 Program Prerequisites: VCT 101, VCT 124, VCT 125, VCT 136, or portfolio review.
-Program Requirements - ENGL 279 Writing for New Media Credits: 5 - VCT 135 Adobe: Animation/Interactive Media Credits: 5 - VCT 170 Adobe: Interactive/Web Design Credits: 5 - VCT 225 Specialization: Interactive Web/Studio 1 Credits: 1-4 Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
-If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning at jaydelotte@shoreline.edu or 206-546-4719.
-Program Advisor:

-Christine Shafner 206-546-7628 cshafner@shoreline.edu Rm 2174 Alan Yates 206-533-6771 ayates@shoreline.edu Rm 2054 Claire Fant 206-533-6763 cfant@shoreline.edu Rm 2024 For Program Information:
+Program Requirements - ENGL 279 Writing for New Media Minimum Units: 5 - VCT 135 Adobe: Animation/Interactive Media Minimum Units: 5 - VCT 170 Adobe: Interactive/Web Design Minimum Units: 5 - VCT 225 Specialization: Interactive Web/Studio 1 Minimum Units: 4 Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
+If you have not received your Certificate, please contact Jenifer Aydelotte in the Office of Instruction at jaydelotte@shoreline.edu or 206-546-4719.
+Program Advisor: Christine Shafner 206-546-7628 cshafner@shoreline.edu Rm 2174 Alan Yates 206-533-6771 ayates@shoreline.edu Rm 2054 For Program Information: